 Digital Signing of PDF files with NFC Reader

-Using our uFR Series NFC Readers combined with JCOP NFC Smart Cards, you can easily integrate signing of your documents or data with your digital signature.
+Using our uFR Series NFC Readers combined with JCOP NFC Smart Cards, you can easily integrate digital signing of your documents or data with your digital signature.

 What is a Digital Signature?